SRCH2/srch2-ngn/documentation/docs/advanced.md

 The engine supports three boolean operators: AND, OR, and AND_NOT.
 Each operator generates a *CompositeTerm* object.
-Both *SearchableTerm* and *CompositeTerm* are inherited from the *Term* class.
-The *Term* class is used to initialize the *Query* object.
+Both *SearchableTerm* and *CompositeTerm* are inherited from the *Term* class, which is used to initialize a *Query* object.

 <h1> Why cannot we change "AND_NOT" just to "NOT"? </h1>
 <h1> We can change the AND_NO to "NOT".
 The "NOT" operator is normally is the unary operator,
 like "NOT A". </h1>

-For example,
+For example, consider the following query:
 ```
  new SearchableTerm("star").AND(new SearchableTerm("wars")).OR(new SearchableTerm("George Lucas"));
 ```
-The query means searching records which either contain "star" and "wars", or the phrase "George Lucas".
+It searches records that contain either "star" and "wars", or the phrase "George Lucas".
 The following are a few more examples:
 ```
  new SearchableTerm("star wars").AND(new SearchableTerm("episode 3"))
    .OR(new SearchableTerm("George Lucas").AND_NOT(new SearchableTerm("Indiana Jones")));

  new SearchableTerm("big").AND(new SearchableTerm("fish"))
-   .AND((new SearchableTerm("Tim Burton").OR(new SearchableTerm("MacGregor").enableFuzzyMatching(0.5f))));
+   .AND((new SearchableTerm("Tim Burton").OR(new
+   SearchableTerm("MacGregor").enableFuzzyMatching(0.5f))));
 ```

 ###Filter by Range

-The *filterByFieldInRange*, *filterByFieldEqualsTo*, *filterByFieldStartFrom*, *filterByFieldEndsTo* methods are used to specify a filter restricting the set of records returned.
-In the example below, only records having year equal to 2012 will return.
+We can specify a range filter restricting the set of records by using the *filterByFieldInRange*, *filterByFieldEqualsTo*, *filterByFieldStartFrom*, and *filterByFieldEndsTo* methods.
+In the example below, only records having a year equal to 2012 will return.
 ```
   new Query(new SearchableTerm("star")).filterByFieldEqualsTo("year", "2012");
 ```

 A range query allows us to match records whose field value is between